yanil3500/swift-3-workshop/README.md

 ```

 ####Ranges
 Ranges allow developers to specify a range.
-This is easier to show than to explain.
+Let's take a look.

 Underneath the above `switch` statement, let's add:
 ```swift